About Our Policies

 We participate in the EU-U.S. and Swiss-U.S. Privacy Shields for certain areas of our business, as described in our Privacy Shield Notice and in our certification with the United States Department of Commerce.
 As part of our participation in the EU-U.S. and Swiss-U.S. Privacy Shields we'll resolve disputes regarding personal data covered by our certification through TRUSTe.
 If you have any additional questions about our compliance with the EU-U.S. or Swiss-U.S. Privacy Shield, you can contact us.

 Yes, we regularly consult with external groups on a range of issues, including content policy, safety, privacy and data security.
-Experts on domestic violence and cyber-stalking sit on our Safety Advisory Board, a group of leading global safety organizations.
+For example, experts on domestic violence and cyber-stalking sit on our Safety Advisory Board, a group of leading global safety organizations.
 We're in regular conversation with this group and others about our content policies, particularly as they relate to groups that have historically faced violence and discrimination.

 Facebook is a community where people use their authentic identities.
 It's against the Facebook Community Standards to maintain more than one personal account.